Real estate and property law since 2003

 - Following the recommendations from OSHA, staff washes their hands frequently and uses hand sanitizer in the office.

-- Clients/borrowers/sellers who are high-risk will be re-scheduled or make other arrangements to have documents signed remotely.
+- Clients/borrowers/sellers who are high-risk will be asked to make other arrangements to have documents signed remotely.
 (Risks include older age; presence of chronic medical conditions, including immunocompromising conditions; pregnancy).

-We are performing remote closings now.
-The executive order will expire when Georgia’s state of emergency expires.
-The expiration date was extended to January 8, 2021.
+We are performing remote closings now and will continue to do so as long as the executive order is extended.
 We will continue to update this statement as things change.

 Please call or e-mail us with any questions or concerns.
-We share your concerns about the new virus and are doing everything we can to mitigate the risk.
+We share your concerns about this virus and will continue to do everything we can to mitigate the risk.